Cyprien and Daphrose Rugamba: Biography

-Daphrose [Daforoza] Mukasanga was a school teacher, born in the same village of Cyanika in the south of Rwanda as Cyprien.
+Daphrose [Daforoza] Mukasanga was a school teacher, born around 1944 in the same village of Cyanika in the south of Rwanda as Cyprien.
 They married in 1965, but the relationship was not easy; Cyprien neglected Daphrose and was unfaithful to her, leading to a separation.
 In 1982 Cyprien, who had lost his Catholic faith, had a religious experience which restored their marriage.
 They moved to Kigali, where they established a feeding center for street children.

 They encountered the Emmanuel Community in 1989 through Fidesco and went on a pilgrimage to Paray-le-Monial.
-When they returned to Rwanda, they started a household (a weekly sharing group).
+When they returned to Rwanda, they started a weekly sharing group.
 The first Community Weekend took place on 22–23 September 1990, thereby establishing the Emmanuel Community in that nation.

+Cyprien was considered by many to be a Rwandan who created art for all people due to the general impression that his works, which included actors from all ethnic groups, embodied a concentrated focus on writing about Rwandan history and culture, regardless of ethnicity.

 The independence of the Republic of Rwanda led to ethnic tensions between the Hutu and Tutsi peoples.
 Cyprien and Daphrose advocated peace.
+Cyprien declined to be a member of a political party, claiming that "the party of Jesus" was his only one.
 Cyprien advised President Juvénal Habyarimana to stop the registration of ethnicity on identity cards.
 He was warned that this stance would place him on a hit list.

-The couple were killed, with six of their ten children, on 7 April 1994 - one day after the assassination of the president, which marked the start of the Rwandan genocide against Tutsis.
+Sensing their imminent death, the couple spent the night of 6 April 1994 in Eucharistic adoration.
+At 10am on 7 April 1994 their home in Kigali was stormed by Hutu militia, a day after the assassination of the president, which marked the start of the Rwandan genocide.
+Soldiers rounded up everyone in the home at the time: the six children of Cyprien and Daphrose, including two girls aged nine and seven, and their six-year-old cousin, along with a family employee and his parent.
+The soldiers asked Cyprien if he was a Christian, to which he answered with the verse of one of his own songs: "J'entrerai au ciel en dansant!" ("Yes... and I will enter heaven dancing!").
+They were all killed by machine guns, apart from one teenage boy who had been covered up by the others' bleeding bodies.
+After the soldiers had left, the boy made his way to the phone and called his brother Dorcy Rugamba, who was in southern Rwanda visiting an aunt.
+After being told what had happened, Dorcy fled the country and made his way to Paris, and then to Belgium.
+Over the following 100 days up to a million people were massacred in an episode of ethnic cleansing.